databricks/mlops-stacks/{{cookiecutter.root_dir__update_if_you_intend_to_use_monorepo}}/docs/mlops-setup.md

 1. Follow ['Get Azure AD tokens for the service principals']({{ "dev-tools/api/latest/aad/service-prin-aad-token"  | generate_doc_link(cookiecutter.cloud) }})
 to get your service principal credentials (tenant id, application id, and client secret) for both the staging and prod service principals.
 You will use these credentials as variables in the project Azure Pipelines.
 1. Create two separate Azure Pipelines under your Azure DevOps project using the ‘Existing Azure Pipelines YAML file’ option.
 One of these pipelines will use the `{{cookiecutter.project_name}}-tests-ci.yml` script, and the other will use the `{{cookiecutter.project_name}}-bundles-cicd.yml` script.
 See [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/create-first-pipeline) for more details on creating Azure Pipelines.
-1. Create a new variable group called `{{cookiecutter.project_name}} variable group` defining the following secret variables:
+1. Create a new variable group called `{{cookiecutter.project_name}} variable group` defining the following secret variables, for more details [here](https://learn.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=classic#create-a-variable-group):
     - `PROD_AZURE_SP_TENANT_ID`: tenant ID for the prod service principal
     - `PROD_AZURE_SP_APPLICATION_ID`: application (client) ID for the prod service principal
     - `PROD_AZURE_SP_CLIENT_SECRET`: client secret for the prod service principal